 What’s Doing Well:

-Amazon: The top 10 US ecommerce companies—led by Amazon at 38.7%—will represent about 60% of ecommerce sales in 2020 (eMarketer), thanks in part to their online grocery delivery that is thriving during the coronavirus crisis.
+Amazon: The top 10 US eCommerce companies-led by Amazon at 38.7%-will represent about 60% of eCommerce sales in 2020 (eMarketer), thanks in part to their online grocery delivery that is thriving during the coronavirus crisis.
 One example: “On Amazon, our clients in household goods and fitness are selling more than three times as much as usual” Buy Box Experts’ Thomson said.
+At this point, it becomes important for existing as well as new sellers to consider going with Amazon as a permanent e-commerce platform for their sales.
+This is very likely the right time to look for amazon brand registration to empower sellers with authentic sales and reduced infringement.
+Moreover, brand registration can enable more customers to view products and trust what’s being offered, which is likely to increase sales as well.
 “Overall, sales are up at least 30% higher than what we would expect for this time of year.” (eMarketer)

 Brand Messaging in Response to the Crisis Matters